fffej/sql-server-gen/README.md

     -- View the data by just inspecting y y

+    -- Write the alter statements out to a file writeFile "AlterTable.sql" (show y)

 The goal of this work is to allow you to build an arbitrary database and then an infinite sequence of ALTER statements to permute the database.

 # Build instructions